oshernati22/Algorithms/README.md

 2. Use function search(SearchableGraph)- the function gets searchable weighted graph and prints the short distance from the start state to any state.

-3. For more exmpales please read the file "MainTrainBellmanFord" line 10-40.
+3. For more exmpales please read the file "MainTrainBellmanFord" line 10-40 and "BELLMAN EXAMPLE.PNG".

 ## How to run DIJKSTRA on the weighted graph
 1. Define new searcher = Dijkstra ,for example |Searcher dijkstra = new Dijkstra();|.
 2. Use function search(SearchableGraph)- the function gets searchable weighted graph and prints the short distance from the start state to any state.

-3. For more examples please read the file "MainTrainDijkstra" line 10-52.
+3. For more examples please read the file "MainTrainDijkstra" line 10-52 and "DIJKSTRA EXMPALE.PNG".

 ## Learn about the Algorithms